dupgit/sauvegarde/docs/coding_in_cdpfgl.md

 be parsed by doxygen. doxygen has been configured to figure out which parameters are not documented.
 Please have a look at doxygen output and avoid any warning.
-If you want the documentation not to include the whole path for files please have a look at sauvegarde.doxygen file and modify STRIP_FROM_PATH variable with your path (where sauvegarde's sources are).
+If you want the documentation not to include the whole path for files please have a look at cdpfgl.doxygen file and modify STRIP_FROM_PATH variable with your path (where cdpfgl's sources are).

 ## Verifying complexity